Japan government not planning to repatriate nationals from Myanmar, says stay indoors

-TOKYO (Reuters) - Japan has no plans to repatriate its nationals from Myanmar, a foreign ministry official said on Monday, after Myanmar’s military arrested leader Aung San Suu Kyi, while the Japanese embassy in the country called on citizens to stay indoors.
+TOKYO (Reuters) - Japan has no plans to repatriate its nationals from Myanmar, a foreign ministry official said on Monday, after Myanmar’s military seized power from a democratically elected civilian government and arrested its leader Aung San Suu Kyi.

-Myanmar’s army declared a state of emergency on Monday as it said it carried out detentions of senior government leaders in response to fraud during last year’s general election.
+Myanmar’s army declared a state of emergency on Monday and said it had detained senior government leaders, accusing Suu Kyi’s National League for Democracy (NLD) of winning a landslide victory in the Nov.8 vote through “election fraud”.

 The Japanese embassy in Myanmar, in a message posted on the Foreign Ministry’s website, said while the situation in the country at this point did not appear to be one that would involve ordinary people, people should exercise caution.